mat-shepherd/CI_PP2_BATTLESHIP_GAME/README.md

 ### 404 Page

-- which displays a 404 page not found message, a 404 image, and a text directing the user to click on a "Return Home" button to navigate back to the index page.
+- which displays a 404 page not found message, a ship image, and a text directing the user to click on a "New Game" button to navigate back to the index page.
 - the header and footer navigation remains consistent with the index page design and all internal navigation links on this page will direct the user back to the index page.
-- User stories covered: 15
+- User stories covered:

 ![Footer Section](docs/features/404-page.webp)